felimomo/Walleye-Revised-Paper/fisheries.md

 \text{Utility} = \sum_t \text{Utility}(t).
 $$

-We considered utility functions one and two because they represent commonly acknowledged goals of fisheries management, that is maximizing yield and stabilizing harvests, which are to some degree at odds with one another and represent high harvest rates and high interannual variability in catches (maximizing yield) or low, but consistent harvest rates (maximizing risk-averse utility; see also @walters1996fixed; @collie2021harvest).
+We considered utility functions one and two because they represent commonly acknowledged goals of fisheries management, that is maximizing yield and stabilizing harvests, which are at odds with one another and represent high harvest rates and high interannual variability in catches (maximizing yield) or low, but consistent harvest rates (maximizing risk-averse utility; see also @walters1996fixed; @collie2021harvest).
-Moreover we included the trophy fishing function to explore how our analysis would change for more complex, size-dependent, utility functions.
+Moreover we included the trophy fishing function to explore how our analysis would change for more complex, size-dependent, utility functions such as those that may be needed in complex fisheries management.
 Size dependence can be particularly relevant in cases where machinery to process harvests only operates within certain ranges of fish sizes, or perhaps when anglers only desire to retain large trophy-sized fish rather than valuing fish of any size equally (e.g., see @murphy1996fisheries; @licandeo2020management).

-Within MSE practice, it is common for complex performance metrics containing different competing objectives to be used.
+Within MSE, it is common for complex performance metrics containing different competing objectives to be used.
-This expresses the social complexity associated with effective fishery management, in which a variety of stakeholders-with different economic realities and different cultural backgrounds-are affected by policy decisions.
 Defining the performance metrics used in MSE usually involves an active involvement of the spectrum of stakeholders.
-This process was outside the scope of the present study, and thus we have chosen to derive our results in a series of simple utility models which express distinct objectives clearly.
+This process was outside the scope of the present study, and instead we derived our results in a series of simple utility models that express well-known harvest management trade-offs.
-We believe that our results provide a useful guide to understand the optimization problem with respect to more complex mixed utility models.[^comparisons]
+As such, our results provide a useful guide to understand the optimization problem with respect to more complex objectives.[^comparisons]

 ## Harvest control strategies